Five money habits to master in your 20s

 Once you’ve got any debts under control and built up an emergency fund, it’s worth thinking about making your money grow.
 Investment could give you the potential to do just that.

 NatWest Invest offers you a quick and simple way to help you make your money work harder and go further.
 Whatever plans you have for the future - whether you’re an experienced investor or taking your first steps, we’ve made it easy to get started.

-The value of investments can go down as well as up, and you may not get back your full investment.
-You’ll need to be a NatWest customer with online banking, aged 18 – 84 and a UK residence for tax purposes.
-Fees and charges apply.
+You’ll need to be a NatWest customer with Online Banking, aged 18 – 84 and a UK residence for tax purposes.

 Learn more about investments